Team-Inceptus/InceptusNMS/CONTRIBUTING.md

 #### `class` object

 - This object should always be the first object in the JSON file.
+- If the class is annotated with `@Deprecated`, `deprecated` should be the first line in the object.
+The annotation will automatically be added.
-- `type` should always be the first line in the object.
+- `type` should always be the first line in the object, unless described above.
 - `extends`, if provided, should be after `type`.
 - `implements`, if provided, should be after `extends` or `type`.
   - For an interface that extends interfaces, this should be used in place of `extends`.